rupendra-satpute/project2/README.md

 # delta-demo

-This is a Demo for Git & Github class
+This is a Demo for Git & Github class aman dhatatrval
+#teacher
+shradha khapra

+#student
+delta demo